 - Identify yourself before you make physical contact with a person who is blind.

-- Written material will be scanned, enlarged or made into auditory material for students in the Disability Service Office.
+- Written material will be scanned, enlarged or made into auditory material for students in the Office of Accommodation & Inclusion.

 - Provide accommodations per disability service letter of accommodations.